Swathi2296/DataWarehousing_TechnicalPaper/README.md

 # DATA WAREHOUSING

-In this section, we will discuss about Data Warehousing, different approaches and it's design methods.
+In this section, we will discuss about Data warehousing, architecture and different approaches

 <br>